yasonzah/Blog-Post/README.md

 # Blog-Post

-This is my 1st Node.js application.
+This is not mine 1st Node.js application, but i use it for TestAutomation course.
 It has following functionalities `(find sceenshot by clicking each link)`.
 1. [User Registration](public/images/screenshots/register.JPG) (email support)
 2. [Login/Logout](public/images/screenshots/login.JPG)
 3. [Forgot Password](public/images/screenshots/forgot.JPG) (email support)